textileio/papers/draft.md

 Datastore
-: A Datastore is the underlying persistence layer for Collections/Entities and a Dispatcher's raw Event information. the Datastore is updatated via a Transaction to have transactional guarantees.
+: A Datastore is the underlying persistence layer for Collections/Entities and a Dispatcher's raw Event information. the Datastore is updated via a Transaction to have transactional guarantees.

 Event Bus
-: The Event Bus is responsible for delivering local encoded Events to the Log Service for distribution to exteranl peers (i.e. the network).
+: The Event Bus is responsible for delivering local encoded Events to the Log Service for distribution to external peers (i.e. the network).

 ### Store Listener {#sec:StoreListener}

-After an Event (or set of Events) has been dispatched by the Dispatcher, it is nessesary to notify various "external" actors that the Store has changed its state.
-Details of the change might include in which model the change occured, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and wich specify Entities (`EntityID`s) were modified.
+After an Event (or set of Events) has been dispatched by the Dispatcher, it is necessary to notify various "external" actors that the Store has changed its state.
+Details of the change might include in which model the change occurred, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and which specify Entities (`EntityID`s) were modified.
 These external actors are called *Listeners*, and are useful for clients that want to be notified about changes in the Store.